xiongyu0523/azure-sphere-bootcamp/Lab-4-1.md

 	Alternatively you may import an existing device capability model template, i.e. [azsphere-bc-avnet-sensorhub.json](code/Lab-4/answer)

-	In order to build one, please see the following example: -
+	In order to build one, please see the following example.
+Start by click `Add Interface` then `Add Capabilitity`

 	> **IMPORTANT:** The field *Name* are case sensitive, please ensure you follow the input format of telemetry data name parameter,